-- HR consultants should act as a partner to your organization.
+- Take a partnership approach.
 Make sure your consultants take the time to get to know your organization and genuinely understand your mission and audience.
 This way, they have all the context they need to finalize their HR strategy recommendations.

-- Your team should understand the purpose and scope of any changes you implement with your consultant.
+- Understand all changes.
 Members of your staff might not be familiar with the full scope of nonprofit HR and its responsibilities, so clearly communicate new developments across your organization.

-- Ask for documentation and training whenever you need it.
+- Ask for documentation.
 When you partner with an HR consultant, you’re working to improve your HR strategy for the present and as your organization grows.
-Make sure you have everything you need to ensure long term success before your engagement with the consultant officially ends.
-Having documentation and training materials from the HR consultant can help you better communicate new processes with the rest of your organization and act as resources if you come into any new issues.
+Make sure you have everything you need to ensure long-term success before your engagement with the consultant officially ends.
+Having documentation and training materials from the HR consultant can help you better communicate new processes with the rest of your organization and act as resources if you encounter any new issues.